State of Illinois

 It is usually best to use multiple strategies to identify job leads.
 Here is a list of strategies you and your Employment Specialist can use identify job leads.

-- Contact previous employers
+- Contact family and friends, and previous employers

 - Go to your local Division of Rehabilitation Services (DRS) office